 Let me know if it happens to you as well:

-You’re typing with speed – with a purpose to complete some written task within the given time and you start making mistakes.
+You’re typing with speed – with the purpose of completing some written task within the given time and you start making mistakes.

 One of those very common mistakes is the ‘whose’ vs. ‘who’s’ mistake.

-We all know that whose means that something is belonging to someone and who’s a contraction that is used to shorten the small and very frequently used phrase ‘who is’.
+We all know that whose means that something belongs to someone and who’s a contraction that is used to shorten the small and very frequently used phrase ‘who is’.

 However: